 Puts a stop to the annoying time zone math.
 Working in a distributed team often means that people are scattered in different countries.
 So, while you are working, one of your teammates might be sleeping.
 This means that an issue that takes minutes to resolve might take an entire one- or even two-day cycle.
 Sometimes it might be surprising how insuperable simple problems might become.
 But working in a remote team means that you need to constantly consider different time zones.
 To find the best time for a meeting, use World Time Buddy.

 3. Cisco WebEx

 Great tool to have meetings where-ever you are.
 Join any web conference through 2-way video and a camera switcher.
 What distinguishes Cisco WebEx from many others is its feature that allows you upload files to a meeting space.
 Therefore, making it easy for you to share slideshows in real-time while also video chatting with contacts.
-Great alternatives also include UberConference and Google Hangouts.
+Great alternative is also UberConference.